Mobile Search Menu

 Taste the difference

-Prized for mild flavor and versatility, Coho offers a few differences and advantages from other species of salmon, such as King and Sockeye.
+Prized for mild flavor and versatility, coho offers a few differences and advantages from other species of salmon, such as King and Sockeye.
 Coho salmon offer a nutritious, lean protein.
 Coho are higher in vitamins D and B-12, with slightly less oil.
 This means they have fewer omega-3s but are still recommended for heart health and contain nearly as much protein per serving as other types of salmon.

 They can be prepared in myriad ways.
-Pillen says he enjoys grilling Coho salmon, seasoning it, and adding fresh dill and olive oil.
-He cautions against overcooking Coho due to its lower fat content compared to more oil-rich Sockeye or King: “You just want to cook it until it’s barely done,” he says.
+Pillen says he enjoys grilling coho salmon, seasoning it, and adding fresh dill and olive oil.
+He cautions against overcooking coho due to its lower fat content compared to more oil-rich Sockeye or King: “You just want to cook it until it’s barely done,” he says.

-Other favored preparations for cooking Coho fillets or portions include poaching — simmered in liquid like white wine and lemon juice, for instance — for about five to eight minutes, depending on thickness.
+Other favored preparations for cooking coho fillets or portions include poaching — simmered in liquid like white wine and lemon juice, for instance — for about five to eight minutes, depending on thickness.
 It can also be pan-seared, or baked and finished under the broiler (with the skin-side up).

-Because it has a more neutral flavor than wild King or Sockeye salmon, Coho pairs well with many white wines, rosés, and lighter- to medium-bodied reds, such as an Oregon pinot noir.
+Because it has a more neutral flavor than wild King or Sockeye salmon, coho pairs well with many white wines, rosés, and lighter- to medium-bodied reds, such as an Oregon pinot noir.